 The Allen Ginsberg Visiting Fellowship is made possible by the generous support of the COMMITTEE ON POETRY, founded by the late Allen Ginsberg.

 Poet, scholar, cultural critic, and Professor Emeritus of the University of California at Davis, Gary Snyder was Naropa University's 2011 Frederick P. Lenz Distinguished Lecturer in American Buddhism.
 Co-sponsored by Naropa's Jack Kerouac School of Disembodied Poetics, Mr. Snyder presented a lecture on the topic of Buddhism, American Culture, and Values, as well a reading and book signing in November 2011.

 Google's Chade-Meng Tan presented "Mindfulness at Work: Google Did It.
 You Can Too."
 Chade-Meng Tan, Google's "Jolly Good Fellow," who spearheaded that company's "Search Inside Yourself" initiative—one of the best known programs in the high-tech world for promoting wisdom practices in the workplace, spoke at Naropa University on September 8, 2011.

 In February 2011, Naropa University hosted a two-day series of lectures, dialogues, and workshops titled Emerging Paradigms For Leadership: What's Needed Now?.
-Among the speakers was Dr. Peter Senge, prominent author of The Fifth Discipline: The Art and Practice of the Learning Organization.
+Among the speakers was Peter Senge, PhD, prominent author of The Fifth Discipline: The Art and Practice of the Learning Organization.
 Since its publication, more than one million copies have been sold and in 1997, Harvard Business Review identified it as one of the seminal management books of the past seventy-five years.